thomasabishop/eolas-graph/README.md

 The graph is not deployed as a standalone application.
 It is embedded within a static [Neuron](https://neuron.zettel.page) zettelkasten website as a widget.

-To simulate and test the embedded form of the application, there is a `start_neuron_test_instance.sh` script which can be run with:
+To simulate and test the embedded version of the graph, there is a `start_neuron_test_instance.sh` script which can be run with:

 ```